jungwolf/AoC2021/Day02/README.md

 ## Where I stop ruminating and get to the puzzle on hand
 ### Part1
+#### Puzzle description
+It seems like the submarine can take a series of commands like forward 1, down 2, or up 3:

+forward X increases the horizontal position by X units. down X increases the depth by X units. up X decreases the depth by X units.
+Note that since you're on a submarine, down and up affect your depth, and so they have the opposite result of what you might expect.

+The submarine seems to already have a planned course (your puzzle input).
+You should probably figure out where it's going.
+For example: forward 5 down 5 forward 8 up 3 down 8 forward 2
+Your horizontal position and depth both start at 0.

+#### Parse the input
-I create a table to hold the puzzle input.
+I create tables to hold  puzzle input.
 Using sqlldr or an external table is more frustrating than helpful, for various reasons.
+Since tables are sets, lineno preserves the ordered property of a sequencial text file.
 ```sql
 create table day02_part1 (lineno number, linevalue varchar2(4000));
 create sequence day02_line_sq;